Contest a Tow

 850 Bryant Street, Room #154

 San Francisco, CA 94103 Hours: Monday- Friday, 9:00 am to 3:00 pm.
 For more information visit SFPD's tow page.

 If you choose to leave your vehicle in storage, while you await a hearing, and you do not prevail at the tow hearing, you will be responsible for all storage fees starting from the date the vehicle was first towed.
 To stop accrual of storage fees, you may remove your vehicle from storage and request a refund at your hearing.
 If you prevail, a refund will be mailed to you, by the SFMTA, 4-6 weeks from the date of your hearing.

 Financial hardships or personal circumstances will NOT exempt the owner from paying the appropriate administrative fee, and all other tow fees, as a result of contesting a vehicle tow.
 Hearing officers will only determine if the tow is legal.
 Please take a moment to check our Standard of Review.

 Eligible low-income vehicle owners will receive an administrative fee waiver and, if applicable, up to three calendar days storage waiver and a dolly fee waiver.
 Visit Low-Income.

 Individuals whose vehicle has never been previously towed by the SFMTA or SFPD will receive a first-time tow reduction of the administrative fee.
 Visit First Tow.

-You cannot request low-income or first tow reimbursement by contesting the validity of the tow.
-If you feel you are eligible and would like to request a reduction of tow fees, you must submit your request separately.
-Click on the links displayed above for information and instructions.
+You cannot request low-income waivers or first tow reductions by contesting the validity of the tow.
+If you feel you are eligible and would like to request a low-income of first tow reduction of tow fees, you may do so when you claim your vehicle.